Rügen

-Rügen (/de/; Rani: Rȯjana, Rāna; Rugia, Ruegen) is Germany's largest island.
+Rügen (/de/; Rani: Rȯjana, Rāna; Rugia) is Germany's largest island.
 It is located off the Pomeranian coast in the Baltic Sea and belongs to the state of Mecklenburg-Vorpommern.

 The "gateway" to Rügen island is the Hanseatic city of Stralsund, where it is linked to the mainland by road and railway via the Rügen Bridge and Causeway, two routes crossing the two-kilometre-wide Strelasund, a sound of the Baltic Sea.

 Rügen has a maximum length of 51.4 km (from north to south), a maximum width of 42.8 km in the south and an area of 926 km2.
 The coast is characterised by numerous sandy beaches, lagoons (Bodden) and open bays (Wieke), as well as peninsulas and headlands.
 In June 2011, UNESCO awarded the status of a World Heritage Site to the Jasmund National Park, characterised by vast stands of beeches and chalk cliffs like King's Chair, the main landmark of Rügen island.

 The island of Rügen is part of the district of Vorpommern-Rügen, with its county seat in Stralsund.

-The towns on Rügen are: Bergen, Sassnitz, Putbus and Garz.
+The four towns on Rügen are Bergen, Sassnitz, Putbus and Garz.
 In addition, there are the Baltic seaside resorts of Binz, Baabe, Göhren, Sellin and Thiessow.

 Rügen is very popular as a tourist destination because of its resort architecture, the diverse landscape and its long, sandy beaches.